 The app gathers its data from reliable sources such as medical journals.
 It also includes an automatic voice detection transcription that supports over 50 languages and a chat feature which enables doctors to securely chat with one other.
 The chatbot can even be funny.
 “Ask him to tell you a joke or show you funny gifs.
 He’s the doctor BFF that you always wanted to have,” the company says.
 The app has already raised $700,000 in seed funding from Y Combinator and angel investors and is being used in 52 countries.

 Papa connects college students (Papa Pals) to seniors who need help with everything from household chores to instruction on using technology, as well as companionship.
 Watch this video to see how the “Grandkids On Demand” platform works.
 The Miami-startup doesn’t offer medical services, but the Papa Pals are usually students in health-related fields like nursing and medicine.
 At $15-per-hour, the service is rapidly gaining popularity, in part, because of the major growth in retiring Baby Boomers.

-Curebase developed a software that streamlines clinical trials.
+Curebase developed software that streamlines clinical trials.
 “Imagine 100+ page protocols, 10-month site startup times, and $35k per-patient spending….
 That’s your typical clinical trial today,” the company’s website reads.
 Their single software platform aims to run clinical trials faster and cheaper.
 Curebase takes care of patient recruitment and lets drug companies distribute their trials to clinics.
 It also eliminates paperwork.
 Health providers can manage all their data from the cloud, while participants are offered in-app protocol guidance and the option to easily scan and upload documents.

 It’s no surprise that most of these startups have developed their products around artificial intelligence.
-By removing the human element, AI-fueled chatbots and softwares are capable of solving complex health issues faster and better.
+By removing the human element, AI-fueled chatbots and software are capable of solving complex health issues faster and better.
 And while this technology can’t provide that physician empathy, it can serve as a valuable aid.